-- This is a theory clinic offered to anyone interested in officiating at public school, high school or recreational competition. - The Novice referee is recognized by Volleyball Canada as a certified referee. - The Novice referee is not a member of VC or PTA as they would not be required to pay the VC membership fee as part of the registration. - The Novice referee experiences their first introduction to officiating. - The Novice referee may decide to become certified as a Level I (local) referee at a later date.
+- This is a theory clinic offered to anyone interested in the rules of the game. - The Novice referee is recognized by Volleyball Canada as a certified referee. - The Novice referee must be a registered member of their Provincial Referee Association. - The Novice referee experiences their first introduction to officiating.